uyamazak/kobirt/README.md

 In case you didn't know, Saitama Prefecture is adjacent to the north of Tokyo.

+Saitama Prefecture is such an indescribable prefecture that it's [the subject of a movie](https://www.tondesaitama.com/).

 <img src="docs/img/sample_20210619.png " width="200">

 It doesn't have a save function yet, so if you reload it, it'll disappear.

 https://sirakobirt.web.app/

+# How to play
+This is not a game, it's a learning experience.
+But it may not help you in your life.

+If you click on the bird, it will tell you.
+You might be able to click on your given city, but that would be very difficult.

+It is, after all, Saitama Prefecture.

 # Why would Tori-san be coloring it?
-You've usually never even heard of that municipality, let alone Saitama Prefecture.
+You've usually never even heard of that cities and towns, let alone Saitama Prefecture.

 The only one who knows them all is Torisan.